bsassoli/hugo-bsassoli/public/about/index.md

 #

 # About me

-I am Bernardino, and I am a JOATMON, a Jack Of All Trades, Master of None kind of person.
-I am insatiably curious, unhealthily restless, and I am a voracious learner.
+I am Bernardino, and I am a **JOATMON** (Jack Of All Trades, Master of None) from Milan, Italy.
+Trained as a philosopher, I work as a management consultant.
+I am:

+- insatiably curious
+- unhealthily restless, and
+- a voracious learner.

+I occasionally write about artificial intelligence and computer science.

+You can read my articles on [:(fa-brands fa-medium):  Medium.](https://medium.com/@sassoli)